Cycling: Thais will present the biggest obstacle

 Led by SEA Games medallists Thanawut Sanikwathi and Yuttana Mano, their every move at the Singapore Sports Hub today will be followed closely by last year's runners-up Brunei, who were drawn in the same group as the Philippines and Myanmar.

-Brunei captain Azmi Abd Hadzid told The Straits Times on Friday (Nov 17): "We know the Thais are good riders because we raced together at the SEA Games, so we have to try not to make mistakes during the race.
+Brunei captain Azmi Abd Hadzid told The Straits Times yesterday: "We know the Thais are good riders because we raced together at the SEA Games, so we have to try not to make mistakes during the race.

 "The plan is to follow Thailand and the Philippines wherever they go and if we achieve our target of reaching the semi-finals, then we'll think of another strategy for that."

-Two-time defending champions Malaysia, hosts Singapore, Cambodia and first-timers Laos are in the other group following the draw for the OCBC Cycle Speedway SEA and Club Championships at Hotel Jen Orchard Gateway on Friday.
+Two-time defending champions Malaysia, hosts Singapore, Cambodia and first-timers Laos are in the other group following the draw for the OCBC Cycle Speedway SEA and Club Championships at Hotel Jen Orchard Gateway yesterday.

 Captain Muhammad Fauzan Ahmad Lutfi was part of the team who won hosts Malaysia's first SEA Games gold in the men's team time trial in August.
 And he is looking forward to renewing rivalries with Thailand, but acknowledged that anything could happen on race day.